Guides

 Progressive Robotics also provides an online ROI calculator that pulls the tangible factors into a report you can take to your finance team.
 It is a good starting point for a business case.
 But a calculator works with assumptions; a project works with your real throughput, products and shifts.

 That is where ZEDlog comes in.
-We start from a flow study — order profile, peak throughput, SKU structure — and from there we size the solution and estimate the payback.
-It is the same approach as in the guide to warehouse automation: the investment is not an equipment purchase but an engineering decision that solves a concrete operational problem.
+We start from a flow study (order profile, peak throughput, SKU structure) and from there we size the solution and estimate the payback.
+It is the same approach as in the guide to warehouse automation: the investment is an engineering decision that solves a concrete operational problem.